JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-Note that the only difference here for `update` is the `"id"` property
+Note that the only difference for `update` is the `"id"` property
 associated with the rule instance.
-All settings of a rule instance can be
+You can modify all settings of a rule instance.
-modified.

 ### Create an alert rule by referencing a saved question